Articles > Business > What is an office manager?

 How to become an office manager

-If you’re an aspiring office manager, you’ll need a blend of education and experience.
-Here are the basic requirements for general employment as an office manager.
+What is an office manager's typical career path?
+Aspiring office managers need a blend of education and experience.
+Here are the basic requirements:

 Earn a bachelor’s degree